AVRSANAND/Web_Scraper/README.md

 ## Files

 - `main.py`: Main script to scrape data, process it, and send notifications.
+- `sample_example.py`: Sample script to store, modify or delete data from SQLite DB
 - `data.txt`: Stores the extracted event data.
+- `data.db` : Sotres the extracted event data in SQLite

 ## Requirements